Bensonate98/hng-12-stage0/README.md

-# Express API with CORS and Environment Variables
+# A simple express API

 This is a simple Express.js API that returns a JSON response containing an email, the current date and time, and a GitHub URL.